-Other ways in which banks can use automation to prevent and protect against fraud include using accounts payable automation to reduce human touchpoints, automatically freezing compromised accounts, fast-tracking false positive investigations by automating manual task, and more.
+Other ways in which banks can use automation to prevent and protect against fraud include using accounts payable automation to reduce human touchpoints, automatically freezing compromised accounts, fast-tracking false positive investigations by automating manual tasks, and more.

 Truth in Lending Regulation Z, Federal Trade Commission guidelines, the Beneficial Ownership Rule… The list goes on.
 With a dizzying number of rules and regulations to comply with, banks can easily find themselves in over their heads.
 Fortunately, automation makes it easier to plan ahead.

 By automating complex banking workflows, such as regulatory reporting, banks can ensure end-to-end compliance coverage across all systems.
 Banks can also automate account structures in a process known as householding or superhouseholding, which provides additional insight into broader account relationships, such as opportunities for products and services or potential risks within the relationship.
 By leveraging this approach to automation, banks can identify relationship details that would be otherwise overlooked at an account level and use that information to support risk mitigation.

 Disruption doesn’t have to be a death sentence.
 For legacy organizations with an open mind, disruption can actually be an exciting opportunity to think outside the box, push themselves outside their comfort zone, and delight customers in the process.